 More than 80,000 tickets have been sold for the match, which begins on Wednesday.

 Officials said they had worked with local groups to make sure the benefits were shared with the community.

-Trent Bridge last hosted a full five day test match between England and Australia in 2005.'Worth millions'
+Trent Bridge last hosted a full five day test match between England and Australia in 2005.